Upperfoot/barclays-ts-tech-test/docs/THINKING.md

 - Transactions will be processed OOB by a Worker to ensure concurrency issues are handled (two or more transactions at the same time)
 - Account Numbers & Sort Codes - Will keep this simple - use string-based accountNumber and sortCode values with fixed-length digit formats.
 A maximum of 5 retry attempts are made to avoid DB uniqueness violations, falling back to a 409 Conflict if generation fails. - Account Numbers in production - this would be managed by a dedicated issuance service with modulus validation, uniqueness, and auditability built-in.
 - Idempotency keys will be added for Transactions to demonstrate, will avoid Accounts/Users for now

+### Testing against original openapi.yaml spec
+- My thoughts and evolution of this has diverged somewhat, I was planning to do a simple comparison of yaml versus original yaml from the specification, but the improvements I've made to showcase breadth and depth of understanding have made this difficult to compare like for like (authentication handlers, idempotency keys, changes in schema)